Lolium perenne: Cultivation and uses

 Perennial ryegrass is an important pasture and forage plant, and is used in many pasture seed mixes.
 In fertile soil, it produces a high grass yield, and in Britain and Ireland, it is frequently sown for short-term ley grassland, often with red or white clover (Trifolium pratense or T. repens).

 In Britain, it is also used as an indicator of nonspecies-rich grassland, as it outcompetes the rarer plants and grasses, especially in fertile soils.
 Agri-environment schemes such as the Countryside Stewardship Scheme, Environmentally Sensitive Areas Scheme, and Environmental Stewardship give funding to species-rich grasslands that do not have an abundance of ryegrass.

 Selected seed mixes are used extensively for sports pitches, especially winter sports in temperate climates, because of its wear resistance and ability to regenerate.

 It is commonly used in the southwest United States to overseed winter lawns.
 Bermudagrass is a typical summertime grass in states such as Arizona, since it is able to withstand the high temperatures.
 However, bermudagrass goes dormant during the cooler winter months.
 Rather than have brown lawns, many homeowners, public areas, and golf courses overseed these lawns with perennial ryegrass in early to mid-September.

 It is also the grass used on the courts at the All England Lawn Tennis Club in Wimbledon.
 Since 2001, the courts have been sown with 100% perennial ryegrass to "improve durability and strengthen the sward to withstand better the increasing wear of the modern game".

 Similar species

-Italian ryegrass, Lolium multiflorum, differs in the fact that each scale in the spikelet has a long bristle at the top.
+Italian ryegrass, Lolium multiflorum, differs in the fact that each scale in the spikelet has a long bristle (awn) at the top.
 Its stem is also round rather than folded.

 Couch, Elymus repens, has spikelets set on the broadside of the stem rather than edge on.